-PDC Energy follows a simple and effective business strategy of value-added growth of reserves and production, while maximizing margins and cash flow and maintaining a strong balance sheet and solid debt metrics.
+PDC Energy follows a simple and effective business strategy of maximizing margins and cash flow while maintaining a strong balance sheet and solid debt metrics.
 The Company is focused on horizontal drilling and low-risk organic development of oil and natural gas reserves from shales and tight reservoir rocks.

 - Denver – Julesburg Basin

 - Core Wattenberg Field – Weld County, Colorado

 - Delaware Basin – Reeves County, West Texas

 Our focus is on horizontal Niobrara and Codell development in the liquid-rich Wattenberg Field, where liquid content in new horizontal wells is expected to average 50% – 75% of the production stream.
 In the Delaware Basin, the Company is primarily targeting Wolfcamp A and B development where we expect the Eastern acreage block to be 70-80% liquids and the Central block 60-70% liquids.